Promo code SPRING2022 will be automatically applied at checkout!

 Alcohol can also negatively affect GI tract motility, absorption, and permeability, which can increase stress levels.
 The CDC recommends limiting alcohol consumption to two drinks or less per day for men and one drink or less per day for women.
 However, depending on individual response, some people may do well with less.

-There are lots of popular diets out there that claim to support weight loss: keto, intermittent fasting, Atkins, and even the carnivore diet.
+There are many popular diets that claim to support weight loss: keto, intermittent fasting, Atkins, and even the carnivore diet.
 Some of these diets may provide certain health benefits and help you consume fewer calories to reach your calorie deficit.

-Nutrition plays a big role in a weight loss journey, so finding a sustainable eating plan and creating healthy habits is important.
+Nutrition plays a big role in a weight-loss journey, so finding a sustainable eating plan and creating healthy habits are important.
 Talk to a dietitian or nutritionist about your current eating habits or diet for further guidance.

-After you eat, your body produces insulin, a hormone that helps your body convert glucose or sugar in your blood into energy.
+After you eat, your body produces insulin, a hormone that helps your body convert glucose in your blood into energy.

 If your sugar intake is higher for an extended period, your body may begin to convert that excess into stored fat.
 Over time, this pattern may also increase your risk for insulin resistance, obesity, and diseases like type 2 diabetes.

-Understanding your glucose levels can help you identify what aspects of your diet and lifestyle may be contributing to imbalances and help you make healthier choices.
+Understanding your glucose levels can help you identify which aspects of your diet and lifestyle may be contributing to imbalances and make healthier choices.

 • Nutrient imbalances (including overeating or over-restriction)